E-commerce Returns Management: Processes & Best Practices

 The logistics team needs to work together with the finance team to process the issue of credit in cases where the customer wants a refund.

-All these different lines of communication need to work seamlessly, in parallel.
-A common way to go about this is by writing emails to different teams, forwarding order receipts, using Ccs to loop in colleagues, and so on.
-But this approach can get overwhelming when the volume of return orders surge.
-Important information can easily get missed.
+All these different lines of communication need to work seamlessly and in parallel.
+A common way to do this is by writing emails to different teams, forwarding order receipts, using CCs to loop in colleagues, etc. But this approach can become overwhelming when the volume of return orders surges.

 This is where a tool like Hiver can be helpful – it allows teams to speed up internal collaboration without sending more emails.